+The landscape of employer-paid education has transformed dramatically.
 A few years ago, you would be lucky to find an employer that offered some sort of tuition assistance.
-The amount was usually capped at a few thousand dollars.
+And if they did, the amount was usually capped at a few thousand dollars.
 Although any amount to

 pay for college is extremely helpful, it's nothing compared to what employers are offering now.

-To entice younger employees, major companies have begun offering massive college tuition benefits, like tuition reimbursement.
+To entice younger employees, major companies have begun offering massive college tuition benefits, including tuition reimbursement programs and full tuition coverage.
 Some of them are even paying for all

 college costs.

 If you are planning to work through college anyway, why not start your career with an employer that will make attending college less expensive for you?
+Finding jobs that pay for college is one of the smartest ways to reduce student debt while gaining real-world experience.
 This is a great summer,

 part-time job idea!
 Additionally, you'll gain invaluable